myersm0/what-was-said/docs/DEVELOPMENT.md

                     └───────────┘
 ```

-`LlmBackend` is used by derive, extract, tui, and serve.
-Ingestion is deterministic — no LLM dependency.
+`LlmBackend` is used by derive, extract, diff, tui, and serve.
+Ingestion is deterministic by default — no LLM dependency for parsing, chunking, dup detection, or storage.
+The one exception is the interactive near-duplicate prompt's optional `[v]iew LLM summary` action, which is on demand only and degrades gracefully when no backend is configured (see ingest.rs).

 `query` sits between storage and the UI layers (tui, serve, CLI).
 It owns search result grouping, dedup, and ranking.
 Both tui and serve call the same query functions.

-`prompts` is used by derive and extract for prompt construction, and by config for prompt hashing.
+`prompts` is used by derive, extract, and diff for prompt construction, and by config for prompt hashing.

 ## Data Model